kimuori/TwoNotes/README.md

 ### Current Problems:
 The project may show up "WARNING: Loading FXML document with JavaFX API of version 20.0.1 by JavaFX runtime of version 17.0.6" on other people's systems.

+Some potential versioning conflict of the project not having Collin's appended changes to the project.
+This version should reflect his changes.

 ### Miscellaneous notes:
 This program references from YouTube channels such as: